juhasipo/JMobster/README.markdown

 Model processor only acts as the basis for the model generation and it depends on other classes.
 For example the default Backbone.js implementation uses classes its own ValidationSectionWriter and DefaultValueSectionWriter for producing corrsponding sections to the output stream.
-In addition these classes rely heavily on annotation processors and providers as well as the value converters.
+In addition these classes rely heavily on annotation processors and field annotation writer as well as the value converters.

 ### Annotation Processors